| |

 for their survival.

-Finally, there are specific groups that have been affected
+Finally, there are specific groups that have been

-particularly adversely.
-Besides marginalised or disadvantaged
+affected particularly adversely.
+Besides marginalised

-merely because of the all-prevalent gender discrimination,
+were affected not merely because of the all-prevalent

-but also because in many countries there has been some
+gender discrimination, but also because in many countries

-degree of feminisation of export employment, especially
+there has been some degree of feminisation of export

-new entrants into the labour market among the youth
+the labour market among the youth are bound to find

-are bound to find it difficult to find themselves decent
+it difficult to find themselves decent work.

 These trends in Asia are of significance because at